tadas-subonis/dev-tasubo-com-blog/_posts/2020-02-28-how-software-development-has-changed-in-the-last-10-year-part-2.md

-After adopting DDD a while ago and after having deployed a system using [EventSourcing](https://martinfowler.com/eaaDev/EventSourcing.html) and [CQRS](https://martinfowler.com/bliki/CQRS.html), it made me realize that database is just a detail.
+After adopting DDD a while ago and after having deployed a system using [EventSourcing](https://martinfowler.com/eaaDev/EventSourcing.html) and [CQRS](https://martinfowler.com/bliki/CQRS.html), it made me realize that the database is just a detail.
 An important detail, but still - just a detail.

 These days database for me might as well be just a plain text file.
 It doesn't really matter.
 As all of the persistence will be abstracted away by [Repositories](https://airbrake.io/blog/software-design/domain-driven-design).
 What only matters is that the state can be persisted and retrieved intact.

-Also, not every Object deserves it's own table or collection, so it is important to decide what is a:
+Also, not every Object deserves its own table or collection, so it is important to decide what is a:
  * Value Object
  * Entity
  * Aggregate

-Usually only Aggregates deserve to have a Repository for persistence.
+Usually, only Aggregates deserve to have a Repository for persistence.

 If you feel that you couldn't live without advanced SQL queries, consider this: how much it would take to query aggregate(s) on/after write,